1. Vali Cyber Knowledge Base

 List of processes in the attack thread.

-For more information on Alert Details, see the Alerts Homepage on the ZeroLock Management Console article.
+If you would like more information on Alert Details, you can see the Alerts Homepage on the ZeroLock Management Console article.

 Endpoints

 Under the Active Alerts column is an indicator of the number of alerts on an endpoint.
-Clicking anywhere on the line of an alert will take you to the details page for that alert, where the appropriate action may be taken.
+Clicking anywhere on the line of an alert will direct you to the Alert Details page for that alert, where you can take the appropriate action.